timakin/gonvert/README.md

 - EUC-JP <-> UTF8

 You can specify the character code to encode/decode with gonvert constatants.

-Prepared `const` of codes is following.
+Prepared `const` character-code is following.

 ```
 const (